ACE View — a natural language interface to knowledge engineering

 Entailments view

 The Entailments view lists sentences that follow from but that were not explicitly stated in the text.
-The list is updated whenever you run the reasoner (similarly to the Q&A view).
+The list is updated whenever you sync the reasoner (similarly to the Q&A view).
 As any non-trivial text entails infinitely many sentences, only the sentences with certain simple structure are reported in this view, e.g.

 ACE Entailments view: Ireland is an island-country.